oeyoews/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-As background, [click] Kebe Liu is one of the member of Istio Steering Committee, while working on AI stuff, he is also focusing on cloud-native and Istio, eBPF and other areas in recent years.
+As background, [click] Kebe Liu is one of the member of Istio Steering Committee, while working on AI stuff, he is also focusing on the other Cloud native projects like Istio, eBPF, etc. in recent years.

 [click] Me, Fanshi Zhang, I am a software engineer at DaoCloud, focusing on AI and Kubernetes.
 I am also a contributor to the Kubernetes community.
+As well as contributor to Golang, Vue communities.
 -->

 ---